-The principle of professional behaviour imposes an obligation on all public accountants to comply with relevant laws and regulations and avoid any action that the public accountant knows or should know may discredit the profession.
+150.1 The principle of professional behaviour imposes an obligation on all public accountants to comply with relevant laws and regulations and avoid any action that the public accountant knows or should know may discredit the profession.
 This includes actions that a reasonable and informed third party, weighing all the specific facts and circumstances available to the public accountant at that time, would be likely to conclude adversely affects the good reputation of the profession.

 - 150.2 In marketing and promoting themselves and their work, public accountants shall not bring the profession into disrepute.
-Public accountants shall be honest and truthful and not - - (a) Make exaggerated claims for the services they are able to offer, the qualifications they possess, or experience they have gained; or - disparaging references unsubstantiated (b) Make or comparisons to the work of others.
+Public accountants shall be honest and truthful and not - (a) Make exaggerated claims for the services they are able to offer, the qualifications they possess, or experience they have gained; or - (b) Make disparaging references or unsubstantiated comparisons to the work of others.